In General

 Signals

 The reasoning for these signals is the close clearance on the bridge coming over from the Sunbury side.
-If full size PL signals were used, they would not have been seen from an approaching train.
+If full size PL signals were used, they could not be seen by an approaching train.

 A Domino signal for comparison purposes.